eISSN: 2707-2797

 Ali Akhaddar, Mohammed Bahi

 PAMJ-CM.
 2020; 3:102.
-Published 10 Jul 2020 | doi:10.11604/pamj-cm.2020.3.102.24464
+Published 10 Jul 2020 | DOI: 10.11604/pamj-cm.2020.3.102.24464

 A 12-year-old girl was involved in a 50 km/h motor vehicle accident that resulted in the deployment of both airbags.
 She was a front seat passenger well restrained by a three-point seatbelt.
 The driver (his father) was uninjured but the patient complained of a stiff and painful neck.
 On arrival in the emergency room, she was alert and hemodynamically stable.
 Physical examination showed swelling and excoriation of the skin over the anterior cervical area and mandibular region (A).
 Neurological examination results were normal except for torticollis and neck pain.
 Cervical spine radiography showed no abnormality except the loss of cervical lordosis.
 She was admitted for observation and was discharged ten hours later with a cervical collar and symptomatic drugs.
 At 15-day follow-up visit, the patient had no neck pain, and the neurological examination finding was normal.
 Airbags drastically reduce both morbidity and mortality from crashes, but a wide range of injuries has been reported as a result of direct contact of hot gas with facial skin and energy transmitted directly from the airbag system to the child´s head and neck.
 This device may cause ocular and facial injuries, abdomen and chest trauma, upper extremity injuries, and cervical spine lesions especially in pediatric populations.
 All children below 12 years of age or less than 40 kg of weight must not occupy the front seat passenger.
 Airbags may induce injuries that vary from minor to fatalities whatever the impact velocities.
 Practitioners should be aware about lesions induced by airbag deployment.

-Corresponding author
+Corresponding Author

 Ali Akhaddar, Department of Neurosurgery, Avicenne Military Hospital of Marrakech, Marrakech, Morocco (akhaddar@hotmail.fr)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.